postsent/unsw_course_filter/README.md

 # class_rank

 REMAINDER: result is for reference only.
-It is not complete and buggy
+More could be improved

 This is a class ranking filter on [classu](http://classutil.unsw.edu.au/COMP_T1.html)
 Method used is inefficient and the UI is ...